datavizweb/async-rl-tensorflow/README.md

 ![model](assets/a3c.png)

-Our implementation use GPU to overcome the bottleneck caused by python GIL while using multithreading.
+Our implementation use a GPU to overcome the bottleneck caused by GIL (Global Interpreter Lock) of Python.

 ## Requirements